kentmarcusp/kentmarcusp/README.md

 ## Hello there :grey_exclamation:

-#### My name is Kent-Marcus Pluutus and I am a second-year undergraduate at Tallinn University of Technology.
+#### My name is Kent-Marcus Pluutus and I am a third-year undergraduate at Tallinn University of Technology.
   #### Currently specializing in IT system development.